nguyensjsu/sp22-202-the-architects/README.md

          - Recieved critical feedback from team to rework the visual elements of the gaming application.

 ### Week 3

-- Devansh Modi
-   - What I did:
-      - Worked on classes and design for Player Rules.
-   - What I plan to do next:
-      - Complete the implementation for Player rules
-      - Add unit tests
-   - Blockers:
-      - N/A
-   - XP Value:
-      - Feedback: Testing code is first class citizen

 - Hanyu Hu
    - What I did: